 An endless variety of safari options are now available for travellers visiting Africa.

-There are a multitude of safaris to match any combination of parameters, taking into account budget, time frame, activities and desired locations.
+There is a multitude of safaris to match any combination of parameters, taking into account budget, timeframe, activities and desired locations.

 Budget Safaris - Travel on a Shoestring